×

 What is a typical expat home or apartment like in India?

 "Expat homes or apartments in India often have a modern design and come equipped with the latest amenities.
 They typically come with impressive views and generous terraces, balconies, or gardens.
 Expat residences are also often air conditioned and come with high-speed Wi-Fi, which is a great advantage.
 Expat homes and apartments usually offer luxury living with desirable amenities such as gourmet kitchen spaces, swimming pools, gym facilities, and concierge services.
-Furthermore, these dwellings usually provide extensive security measures to ensure the safety of their tenants," explained one expat living in India.
+Furthermore, these dwellings usually provide extensive security measures to ensure the safety of their tenants," said one person in India.

 What is the average cost of housing in India?